Crowd4SDG/crowdnalysis-service/README.md

 ## Starting the service
-The service is basically a [Flask](https://flask.palletsprojects.com/) application running on a [Gunicorn](https://gunicorn.org/) WSGI server and listening on the&mdash;configurable&mdash;`5000` port.
+The service is basically a [Flask](https://flask.palletsprojects.com/) application running on a [Gunicorn](https://gunicorn.org/) WSGI server and listening on the `5000` port.
 After git cloning the repo, start the service:

 ### As a standalone app
 ```bash